Maryna-Starastsenka/aleapedia/README.md

 <img src="aleapedia.png" width="300" />

-Aleapedia is a fake Wikipedia page generator.
-It uses a custom-built Markov Model to achieve this goal.
+Aleapedia is a fake web encyclopedia generator where articles are pseudo-randomly created using a custom Markov Chain Model.

 This project was part of the IFT2015 course I took at Université de Montréal in 2019.